 Zebra chip disease (ZC) in potato is associated with “Candidatus Liberibacter solanacearum” (Lso), which is transmitted by the potato psyllid Bactericera cockerelli (Šulc) (Hemiptera: Triozidae).
-Zebra Chip can cause large economic losses when disease incidence is high.
+ZC can cause large economic losses when disease incidence is high.
 ZC management is currently focused on managing populations of the psyllid vector with insecticides.
 Host plant resistance to Lso and ZC has been investigated, but no commercial potato variety has been found resistant to the pathogen or the disease symptoms.
 Three Lso-resistant breeding clones with reduced ZC symptoms have been derived from a potato relative Solanum chacoense Bitter.
 Our study was designed to screen these genotypes for their effects on the psyllid’s host acceptance behavior and oviposition.
 The breeding clones selected were: ‘A07781-10LB’ (‘10LB’), ‘A07781-3LB’ (‘3LB’) and ‘A07781-4LB’ (‘4LB’).
 ‘Russet Burbank’ (Solanum tuberosum L.) was used as a Lso-susceptible control.
 We conducted no-choice assays with intact potato leaflets and observed the following behaviors: probing, walking, cleaning and leaving the leaf.
 We also compared oviposition and egg fertility for psyllids held on these genotypes.
 Probing frequency and female walking duration were highest on Russet Burbank, suggesting greater activity on Russet Burbank than on the three resistant genotypes.
 The number of eggs did not differ among genotypes but declined on all genotypes during the last period of observation (18-20 days after pairing with a male).
 Egg fertility did not differ among genotypes for the first three observation periods (16-18 days after pairing with a male) but was higher on Russet Burbank than 10LB or 3LB during the last observation period (18-20 days after pairing with a male).
 For these genotypes with putative resistance to Lso, we found antibiotic effects on egg fertility.
 Our study found little to no evidence of antixenotic or antibiotic effects on psyllid settling behavior.

 Introduction

-Research context

 The potato/tomato psyllid, Bactericera cockerelli (Šulc) (Hemiptera: Triozidae), is a small sternorrhynchan insect pest of solanaceous crops such as potato, tomato, cape gooseberry, tobacco, pepper, eggplant and tamarillo (Knowlton and Thomas 1934, Liefting et al. (2008), Wallis 1955, Martin 2008, 2009, Aguilar et al. 2013).
 First discovered in Colorado (Šulc 1909), potato psyllids have a history closely tied to potato growing regions and potato diseases (Richards and Blood 1973).
 B. cockerelli’s geographical distribution ranges from southern Canada to Central America, throughout the western United States (Munyaneza et al. 2007, Rehman et al. 2010, Butler and Trumble 2012) and a recent introduction to New Zealand (Martin 2008, Liefting et al. 2009, Teulon et al. 2009).

 Publications regarding the psyllid initially emerged from 1926-1928, due a condition affecting solanaceous plants known as ‘psyllid yellows’ (Richards 1928, Eyer and Crawford 1933, Richards and Blood 1973).